noah427/noah427/README.md

 ### Hi, I'm Noah a Golang and Javascript enthusiast living in southeast Florida.
-I am a 14 years old going into highschool during the greatest pandemic of the century.
+I am a 14 year old going into highschool during the greatest pandemic of the century.

 I enjoy reading about programming theory and investigating what makes different programming languages unique.